 For Finns though, the Christmas season is especially welcome because events are planned to offset the short daylight hours and cold, cold climate.
 Families will find special concerts and festive menus everywhere.

 Helsinki’s Christmas Season typically begins in late November and ends a few days before Christmas.
-The entire Aleksanterinkatu Street is lit up, so Yuletide shoppers peruse beautiful and traditional craft items including fur hats, silver ornaments and wreaths made of woven oat stalks.
+The entire Aleksanterinkatu Street is lit up, so Yuletide shoppers peruse beautiful contemporary and traditional craft items including fur hats, silver ornaments and wreaths made of woven oat stalks.
 There are small markets in Old Porvoo and lots of shopping at the Art Factory Christmas.
-Other favorites are at Senate Square, boasting 100 booths and the Women’s Christmas Marksmallet at the Old Harbor.
+Other favorites are at Senate Square, boasting 100 booths, and the Women’s Christmas Marksmallet at the Old Harbor.
 In addition to fabulous Finnish art and high style clothes, delicious edible treats include marzipan animals, gingerbread cookies, Christmas fruitcake and the flakiest prune-filled Christmas tarts imaginable.

 The museum village of traditional homes, Seurasaari, is illuminated by candles and has displays about the Finns’ ancient traditions and special family programming.
 And, your family may spend hours indoors happily exploring beautifully decorated stores such as Stockmann’s, Marimekko and Iittala.
 For more information, see Visit Helsinki Tourism.